What a drag, Israeli firm grows "highless" marijuana

 "It's a huge advantage," said one 35-year-old patient who asked not to be identified, "I can smoke during the day, function with a lot less pain and still be focused, work and drive.
 It is a great gift."

-The woman began suffering chronic pains after a tumor was removed from her spine.
+The woman began suffering chronic pains after a tumour was removed from her spine.
 She began treatment with regular THC-containing marijuana eight months ago.
 Two months ago she started smoking Avidekel.

 "The difference is huge.
 Before, I would only smoke at the end of the day and stay in pain."
 Now, she said, with the highless marijuana "my life is so much better."